PhysicsRule/ObjTrackerGrapher/COMPILING.md

 ### Data directory
 In your current directory a folder named `data` MUST exist.
-You may need color_i and color_o folders as well.
+You need the following folders in the data folder: color_i, color_o, infrared_i, infrared_o, other_i, other_o

 Double clicking works, but if you need to see an error:
 - open a terminal in the project root (the directory this file is in)